 Native to Australia, this flowering shrub to small tree is typically 3 to 5 m (10 to 16 ft) tall, occasionally reaching heights of up to 9 m (30 ft).
-In shrub form it is multi-trunked and low-branching, otherwise it develops a single trunk with a rounded crown of slightly drooping branches.
+In shrub form, it is multi-trunked and low-branching.
+Otherwise, it has a single trunk supporting a rounded crown of drooping branches.
 The bark is smooth and grey or grey-brown.

-The leaves are made up of numerous blue-grey leaflets in feather-like arrangement.
+The leaves are made up of numerous blue-grey leaflets in a feather-like arrangement.
 Their unusual colour adds contrast and interest to the masses of showy, yellow puff-ball-like flowers that bloom from late winter through spring.
 The flowers give off a sweet fragrance, with a scent that reminds one of honey and are followed by brown-black seedpods that mature in late summer.

 It is cultivated mainly in gardens for its showy flowers and their sweet fragrance.
 The flowers produce god amounts of pollen which helps sustain brood-rearing honeybees in winter.

-The flowering stems can be cut for use in floral arrangements.
-Stems suitable for cut-flower harvesting have less than half of their flowers open, with the rest still at the bud stage but already coloured yellow.
+The flowering stems can be cut for floral arrangements.
+Suitable stems have less than half of their flowers open, with the rest still at the bud stage but already yellow-coloured.

 Grows and flowers reliably in sub-humid subtropical and tropical mid- to high-elevation climates, generally in areas with annual lows of 8 to 17 °C, annual highs of 20 to 30 °C, annual rainfall of 200 to 1200 mm and a dry season of 8 months or less.

-New plants are usually grown from seed which germinate readily.
-It has
+New plants are usually started from seed which germinate readily.

-good tolerance of a wide range of moist, free-draining clay, loam and sand soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.0 and being a nitrogen-fixer, it will thrive in nutrient poor soils.
+It is tolerant of a wide range of moist, free-draining clay, loam and sand soils of a moderately acid to neutral nature, generally with a pH of 5.5 to 7.0, and being a nitrogen-fixing plant, will thrive on nutrient-poor soils.

 Pruning each year after flowering helps to improves flowering performance the following year.
 A relatively short-lived tree species, it has a lifespan of just fifteen to twenty years.